Eikhaugen/codedex_python_final-project/README.md

 # Cookbook App

-A simple cookbook application to display recipes, made in Python.
+A simple cookbook program made in python, that displays recipes.
+The list of recipes is very limited, and not at all serious.

 ## Installation and Usage